-You can edit from this menu tokens-related settings.
+You can edit from this menu different survey participants table settings.
 For example, you can choose to anonymize all the responses you get from a survey or allow public survey registration.

-For a complete description of the options, access our information on token handling.
+For a complete description of the options, access our wiki section on survey participants handling.

 A quota is used to set a limit on responses from defined groups of people on an active survey.
 Some common attributes used in defining quotas are things like gender, age, race, province/state.
 A quota can be added by clicking on the Add new quota button located in the right part of the window.

 For further details, access the following link on quotas and their usage.

 LimeSurvey contains a feature that allows the survey administrator to create survey "assessments" for his or her respondents - even for multilingual surveys.
 Assessments are rules which evaluate the responses to a survey immediately after it is submitted, displaying text blocks to the survey participant (based on that evaluation).